brian-watkins/elmer/README.md

 Elmer provides support for functions in the [elm-lang/navigation](http://package.elm-lang.org/packages/elm-lang/navigation/2.0.1/) module that allow you to handle navigation for single-page web applications.

-To simulate location updates, you must construct a `TestState` using `Elmer.Navigation.navigationTestState`.
-This function is just like `Elmer.given` except that it also takes the location parser function (`Navigation.Location -> msg`) that you provide to `Navigation.program` when you initialize your app.
-This provides Elmer with the information it needs to process location updates as they occur in a test.
+To simulate location updates, you must construct a `TestState` and set the location parser function (`Navigation.Location -> msg`) that you provide to `Navigation.program` when you initialize your app using `Elmer.Navigation.withLocationParser`.
+This provides
+Elmer with the information it needs to process location updates as they occur in a test.

 You can send a command to update the location manually with the `Elmer.Navigation.setLocation` function.